kohoutech/CuffLink/README.md

-# Cufflink
+# Welder

-a COFF object file linker
+an object file linker